Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 According to the agile alliance glossary[@agileAllianceTDD], common pitfalls of a TDD using team are a "poor maintenance of the test suite – most commonly leading to a test suite with a prohibitively long running time" which sometimes leads to a "abandoned test suite (i.e. seldom or never run)[...]".
 Dan North explains some further pitfalls, that range from the naming of the tests, which might cause some "false sense of security"[@north2006introducing-bdd], to the scope and the actual functionality that needs to be tested.
 Thinking in terms of behavior solved these issues: The naming of an executable test is based on the behavior it should assure.
 The scope of the test is easier defined on the level of behavior (rather on the more technical level of test), because a behavior description has naturally a certain length and a functional scope that excludes all technical details.
 The question, which features should be tested, also became easier to answer: All of the behavior, that the software should have, needs to be tested.
 Lower level tests, which ensure the software uses a specific solution, step back and the testing scope shifts towards tests that describe the behavior of a system.
 Latter correlate to the original intent of writing the software and therefore are getting closer to stakeholders attention.
 Concluding this chapter: BDD is a successor of TDD in its nature, but shifts its scope towards a more behavioral and less technical level.
 At the same time, TDD can be used inside of BDD, so that both layers are addressed at the same time[@nagy2018discovery, p.
 15].

 ### Examples and Business Rules
 Examples are a mighty tool in BDD, which are used to illustrate business rules and therefore reduce the chance of misinterpreting them[@nagy2018discovery, p.
 48].
+Therefore, one or more examples belong to one business rules.

 Examples consist of a context, an action and an outcome.
 The context is the state of the system before the action is applied to it.
 The action is the stimulus that causes the system to react.
 It might be another system, some scheduled action or the user of the system.
 The outcome is the updated state of the system after the action has taken place[@nagy2018discovery, p.
 43].
 It should focus on that part of the system that was influenced by the action, and does not need to contain irrelevant aspects.
 Moreover, an example always contains concrete data in contrast to variables.
 An example is what can be used to write a test for a system.
 One example of an example from the world of poker: